How to Choose the Best Freezer for Your Home

 Store Food Correctly

 Repackaging food in several layers of plastic wrap helps reduce moisture loss and freezer burn.
-Some other common freezing rules: You can freeze ground beef for up to four months and a whole chicken for as much as a year.
-A pack of hot dogs should stay frozen only for one to two months.
+Some other standard freezing rules: You can freeze ground beef for up to four months and a whole chicken for up to a year.
+A pack of hot dogs should be frozen for only one to two months.